The category of reduced orbifolds in local charts: Introduction

-\textit{Acknowledgments:} This work emerged from a workshop on orbifolds in 2007 which took place in Paderborn in the framework of the International Research Training Group 1133 ``Geometry and Analysis of Symmetries''.
+\textit{Acknowledgments:} This paper emerged from a workshop on orbifolds in 2007 which took place in Paderborn in the framework of the International Research Training Group 1133 ``Geometry and Analysis of Symmetries''.
 The author is very grateful to the participants of this workshop for their abiding interest and enlightening conversations.
-In particular, she likes to thank Joachim Hilgert for a very careful reading of the manuscript and for many helpful comments.
+In particular, she likes to thank Joachim Hilgert, Alexander Schmeding and an anonymous referee for very careful reading of the manuscript.
 Moreover, she wishes to thank Dieter Mayer and the Institut f\"ur Theoretische Physik in Clausthal for the warm hospitality where part of this work was conducted.
-The author was partially supported by the International Research Training Group 1133 ``Geometry and Analysis of Symmetries'', the Sonderforschungsbereich/Transregio 45 ``Periods, moduli spaces and arithmetic of algebraic varieties'', the Max-Planck-Institut f\"ur Mathematik in Bonn, and the SNF (200021-127145).
+The author was partially supported by the International Research Training Group 1133 ``Geometry and Analysis of Symmetries'', the Sonderforschungsbereich/Transregio 45 ``Periods, moduli spaces and arithmetic of algebraic varieties'', the Max-Planck-Institut f\"ur Mathematik in Bonn, the SNF (200021-127145) and the Volkswagen Foundation.\\

+\textit{Notation and conventions:} We use $\N_0 = \N \cup \{0\}$ to denote the set of non-negative integers.
+If not stated otherwise, every manifold is assumed to be real, paracompact, Hausdorff and smooth ($C^\infty$).
+We also consider second-countable manifolds, and it will always be indicated whether we require a given manifold to be just paracompact or even second-countable.
+If $M$ is a manifold, then $\Diff(M)$ denotes the group of diffeomorphisms of $M$.
+If $G$ is a subgroup of $\Diff(M)$, then